 LUT offers a summer and winter school program where many students from partner universities come to the campuses in Finland.
 However, there may also be similar programs at partner universities.
 If you think your Autumn and Spring semesters are jammed packed, then you may want to look into short-term exchange possibilities for language learning or for an elective course.

 Double degree programs are opportunities for students to receive degree certificates from two universities after they have fulfilled the degree requirements of both universities.
 What this means is that both universities have collaborated to setup a list of courses from LUT that transfer also to be included in the degree from the partner university.
 Students interested in these opportunities should start planning for the double degree rather soon into their studies by checking the double degree options for their degree from their own study programs.
 For example, a Master’s student pursuing a double degree may spend their first year of studies at LUT in Finland, and then the following Autumn semester may be done in a partner university (i.e. Italy, U.S., etc.), then the final semester the student may return to Finland to work on the final thesis and have an advisor from LUT and also from the partner university.
-For Bachelor’s studies, a double degree may include a full year studying at a partner university.

 It’s a great opportunity to pursue a unique combination of courses as well as get two diplomas in a similar timeframe as the typical degree structure.